salarumer/freestyle1/README.md

-# freestyle1 sab ki ma ka bsdk
+# freestyle1 fridon is cute